-From Anglo-Saxon epics to Renaissance drama, love poetry to contemporary novels from the Anglophone world – English is a rich and varied degree.
+From Anglo-Saxon epics to Renaissance drama to contemporary novels from the Anglophone world – English is a rich and varied degree.

 You can study English Literature as part of the following courses: